learn-academy-2021-bravo/week-5-assessment-JJSanch/interview-questions.md

   Your answer: Primary keys are used to construct and identify classes.

-  Researched answer: Primary key is a special realtional database column designated to uniquely identify each table record.
+  Researched answer: Primary key is a special relational database column designated to uniquely identify each table record.
 A primary key uniquely identifies each row of a table.
-Its main featrues are a unique value for each row of data, it cannot contain null values, and each row must have a promary value key
+Its main features are a unique value for each row of data, it cannot contain null values, and each row must have a primary value key